scverse/scvi-tools/docs/index.rst

 .. include:: ../README.rst
    :end-line: 22

-scVI is a package for end-to-end analysis of single-cell omics data.
+scvi-tools (single-cell variational inference tools) is a package for end-to-end analysis of single-cell omics data.
 The package is composed of several deep generative models for omics data analysis, namely:

 * scVI for analysis of single-cell RNA-seq data [Lopez18]_
 * scANVI for cell annotation of scRNA-seq data using semi-labeled examples [Xu19]_